 Other than this, your gym clothes like latex gloves, sports bra, tight yoga pants can also cause you skin rashes or infections.
 The constant friction between your skin and the tight latex-based clothes (found in gymming costumes) can result in itchiness or red skin.
 Extensive workout sessions in tight clothes can result in excessive sweating, eventually leading to fungal infection.

 Most of you might use deodorant and lotion pre or post-workout to control the body odour caused by sweating.
 But in several instances, these lotions and deodorant become the source of irritation and discomfort in your skin.
 You may also inhale germs from the public bathroom or locker room of your gym.
-Once your body detects pathogen attack, your immune system starts fighting against the germs and as a result, your body develops allergic reactions.
+Once your body detects a pathogen attack, your immune system starts fighting against the germs and as a result, your body develops allergic reactions.

 You may also develop skin infections by consuming specific food supplements as suggested by your instructor.
 Hence, it’s important to keep a check on your diet.
 If you are already allergic to a particular ingredient, consuming it might further aggravate your skin condition.